ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Cloudant's API often uses the HTTP method as a "verb" to describe the action being asked of the database: GET for fetching data.

-With curl we can specify the method we want to use with the -X command line option.
+With curl we can specify the method we want to use with the -X command-line option.

 So to write a new document to our books database using the API, we're going to use the POST method, massing a document as the body of the HTTP request.

-acurl -X POST specifies we're using the POST HTTP method. -d specifies the document we want to write, which is sent as the body of the request and finally the URL we are writing to which is $URL/books - the books database.
+`acurl -X POST` specifies we're using the POST HTTP method. -d specifies the document we want to write, which is sent as the body of the request and finally the URL we are writing to which is $URL/books - the books database.

 Alternatively we can use the PUT method, if we are supplying the ID of the document being written.
 The URL becomes "$URL/books/" followed by the ID we want  to write.